 Warm and humid enough air – air conditioning can be bad news.
 Steam inhalers can really help humidify and get the cilia and mucus flowing, thus sinuses draining.
 Even better if you add eucalyptus and tea tree oil.
 So too can saline water washes.
 I’ll explain how you do this Natural anti-inflammatories.
 This includes avoiding allergens, as well as pollutants, which can trigger inflammation.
 Dairy is a common trigger, as is alcohol and, for some, wheat.
 Among children with chronic rhinitis or frequent ear infections, as many as one in three have been shown to react allergically to either milk or wheat, the most common food allergens.3 Oily fish, high in omega-2, as well as flax and chia seeds and oil are anti-inflammatory.

 Natural anti-fungal, anti-bacterial and anti-viral agents.
-This includes garlic, grapefruit seed extract, artemesia, vitamin C, quercetin (in red onions), MSM sulphur, bromelain.
+This includes garlic, grapefruit seed extract, artemesia, What it does: Strengthens immune system – fights infections.
+Makes collagen, keeping bones, skin and joints firm and strong.
+Antioxidant, detoxifying pollutants and protecting against…, quercetin (in red onions), MSM sulphur, bromelain.

 There are other factors to consider, including emotional issues, stress and depression.
 Many people feel depressed when their head is all gunked up so its hard to see if the low mood is a contributor or a consequence, but, if you feel overwhelmed, or have no clear way forward in your life that makes you happy, it’s interesting that you have a condition where you ‘can’t breath’.